Simply-Static/simply-static/readme.txt

 Simply Static creates a static copy of your website, which is just a collection of files: HTML, CSS, JS, images, etc. Any functionality that requires PHP code will not work with that static copy.
 That includes, but is not limited to: blog post comments, contact forms, forums, membership areas, and eCommerce.

-Note that you can achieve much of this functionality by using plugins that interact with third-party services.
-For example, for blog post comments you could use [Disqus](https://wordpress.org/plugins/disqus-comment-system/) and for forms you could use [Wufoo](https://wordpress.org/plugins/wufoo-shortcode/).
+Note that you can achieve much of this functionality by using plugins that interact with third-party services or Simply Static Pro.

 = How is Simply Static different from cache plugins? =

 Cache plugins -- such as W3 Total Cache or WP Super Cache -- make your existing WordPress site faster by caching pages as they're visited.
 This makes your site much faster, but still leaves your WordPress installation accessible to the outside world.
 Unless you keep on top of updates, your WordPress installation can become vulnerable to hackers due to security vulnerabilities that are found over time.

 Simply Static creates a static copy of your WordPress site that is intended to be used completely separately from your WordPress installation.
 Your WordPress installation lives on one server and your static site is served on a different server.
 Or, they're both on the same server, but your WordPress installation is restricted to only allow access from certain ip addresses or with an additional username/password requirement.
 Your static site is just a collection of static files with no server-side code or database -- nothing for hackers to hack -- while your WordPress installation remains safe and secure.

-= Does Simply Static work on Windows hosts?
-What about WAMP? =

-No. We haven't done any testing on Windows and, based on user feedback, it seems like it is not working on Windows presently.

 == Screenshots ==